sonicsleuth/mvc-framework-php/README.md

 ## Requirements

 - A general understanding of Object-Oriented Programming using PHP.
-  T\* he PHP PDO-Library for database connectivity.
+  The PHP PDO-Library for database connectivity.
 - PHP-5.6 > (but future enhancements are leaning towards php7)

 ## Running this MVC Framework on your local computer